Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Knots and Prime Tangles

 One motivation for the name prime tangle and illustration of their use is indicated by the following:

 \begin{theorem}\cite[Lemmas 1, 2]{MR621991} The sum of two prime tangles is a prime knot.
 The partial sum of two prime tangles is a prime tangle. \end{theorem}

 For the proof, see \cite{MR621991}.
 In this paper, we use the notation $+_p$ for the partial sum of two tangles and the notation $T_1+T_2$ for the sum of two tangles.
 These operations depend on a choice of which endpoints are identified.
-In the present work, the operations $+_p$ and $+$ mean the operations defined below.
+In the present work, the operations $+_p$ and $+$ mean the operations in Figures \ref{Partial} and \ref{fig:prob1_6_12} respectively.
+For our purposes, we make this explicit as follows.
+Let NW, NE, SW, SE denote the northwest, northeast, etc corners of the diagram of a tangle $T$.
+Then $T_1 +_p T_2$ means the tangle formed by joining the NE and SE corners of $T_1$ to the NW and SW corners of $T_2$ respectively by unknotted arcs.
+Further, $T_1 + T_2$ means the tangle formed from $T_1$ and $T_2$ by joining the $NE$ corner of $T_1$ with the SE corner of $T_2$, the SE corner of $T_1$ with the NE corner of $T_2$, etc. See Figure \ref{fig:prob1_6_12}, which shows $(T_1+_p T_2) + Cl$.
+Note that, even though we use the $+$ sign to denote the tangle sum operation, it is usually not commutative.